WeTune/WeTune-code/README.md

 pick one rewritten query with the minimal cost by asking the database's cost model.
 The result will be stored in `wtune_data/rewrite/result/2_query.tsv`.
 Used rules of each rewritten query (which are considered as useful rules) will be stored in `wtune_data/rewrite/result/2_trace.tsv`, represented as a sequence of rule ids separated by commas.
+The id of each rule is exactly its line number (start from 1) of the file containing all the rules.
 And `click-to-run/profile-cost.sh` evaluates the optimized queries.
 The output file is in `wtune_data/profile/result/` by default.